b5i/YouTubeKit/README.md

 - `static var headersType` is a static variable indicating the type of headers used to make the request, its documentation indicates which parameter to provide in order to make the request work.
 - `static var parametersValidationList` is a static variable indicating if further processing and validation should be done on the parameters of the request.
 It can be validating that a videoId has the right format or simply that a parameter is provided.
 - `static func validateRequest(data: inout RequestData) throws` is the method that will be called before sending the request over the internet.
 It will forward the errors given by the validators from `parametersValidationList` if there's some.
+- `static func decodeData(data: Data) throws -> Self` is a static method used to decode some Data and give back in instance of the `YouTubeResponse`.
+Except for some special cases (if the raw data can't directly be converted into JSON for instance), you generally won't need to override the default implementation of this method.
-- `static func decodeData(data: Data) -> Self` is a static method used to decode some Data and give back in instance of the `YouTubeResponse`, if the Data does not represent a proper response it will return an empty response (only nils and empty arrays).
+- `static func decodeJSON(json: JSON) -> Self` is a static method used to decode some JSON and give back in instance of the `YouTubeResponse`, if the JSON does not represent a proper response it will return an empty response (only nils and empty arrays).
+- `static func checkForErrors(json: JSON) throws` is a static method that should be called before calling `decodeJSON(json: JSON)` to avoid trying to decode some JSON that represents an error.
+Except for some special cases (errors returned for this request are in a non-standart format), you won't need to override the default implementation.
 - `static func sendRequest()` is a static method that allows you to make request, by using async await system or closures.
 Its usage will be precised in the following tutorial.

 With YouTubeKit you can make a large variety of requests to the YouTube API, new request types are added often and you can even create your own in [Custom requests/responses](#custom-requests-and-responses).